borkdude/blog/posts/oss-updates-jul-aug-2026.md

 Here are some highlights per project.
 See each project's `CHANGELOG.md` for the full list.

-- [Babashka](https://github.com/babashka/babashka): native, fast starting Clojure interpreter for scripting.
+- [Babashka](https://github.com/babashka/babashka): native, fast-starting Clojure interpreter for scripting.
   - 1.13.220: Add experimental [`babashka.ffi`](https://github.com/babashka/ffi): call C functions in shared libraries straight from babashka and JVM Clojure!
 See the [guide](https://github.com/babashka/ffi/blob/main/doc/guide.md)
   - 1.13.220: On Linux, the install script installs the dynamic binary by default.
 It installs the static binary on musl systems and on systems with glibc older than 2.17.
 The `--static` and `--dynamic` options override the automatic selection
   - 1.13.220: `:exec-args` can sit directly on a task, not only under `:cli`, the way `(exec ...)` already reads it.
 Before, it was ignored on an `:exec-fn` or `:cmd` task